 Through a Shiatsu treatment and the applied pressure on the meridians, stagnant energy is moved and energy blocks cleared, which can bring the body back into balance.

 Clients who come with specific ailments like chronic back or joint pain, may feel relief of symptoms for 2-4 days after only one Shiatsu session.
 But it is recommended for chronic conditions to come weekly for an agreed period of time, to give the body the chance to feel pain free longer.
 Conditions that have developed over a period of months to years, will need time to show a stable improvement.
 This is best achieved through repeated treatments and self care.

 Clients with acute conditions may find relief after just a few treatments.
 From the beginning of a Shiatsu treatment immediate positive effects should be noticeable.

-Individually created treatment plans, including lifestyle changes, diet recommendations, daily body exercises and possible herbal supplementation, can be put together when working on specific symptoms, ailments or health goals.
+Individually created treatment plans, including recommendations for lifestyle changes, diet, daily body exercises and possible herbal supplementation, can be put together when working on specific symptoms, ailments or health goals.